openframeworks/ofSite/documentation/graphics/ofImage_.markdown

 _description: _

-This creates an ofImage from an ofPixels object, allocating space for the pixels, and copying the pixels into the texture that the ofImage instance contains.
+This creates an ofImage from an ofFile instance.